-Meanwhile, in the disaster-affected areas of Okirai District, Sanriku Town, Ofunato City, new wooden-frame greenhouses were built for strawberry cultivation and, together with the existing facilities in Rikuzentakata City, these efforts have produced an annual harvest of 27 tonnes in ten greenhouses.
+Meanwhile, in the disaster-affected areas of Okirai District, Sanriku-cho, Ofunato City, new wooden-frame greenhouses were built for strawberry cultivation.
+Together with the existing facilities in Rikuzentakata City, these 10 greenhouses produce strawberries in summer and fall when domestic production is low.

-Further expansion is being considered with efforts at market expansion, including test studies in collaboration with confectioners and pastry chefs in the prefecture and invitations to chefs from the major metropolitan areas to tour the production areas.
+Development of premium brands of summer strawberries to expand market portfolio through the implementation of test studies in collaboration with confectioners and pastry chefs in the prefecture, and invitation of chefs from the major metropolitan areas to tour production areas is currently under way.

-Strawberries in a pac
+Strawberries in a pag